dougeby/IntuneDocs/InTuneDocs/DeployUse/protect-app-data-using-mobile-app-management-policies-with-microsoft-intune.md

 -   **They help protect your company data at the app level.** Because mobile application management doesn't require device management, you can protect company data on both managed and unmanaged devices.
 The management is centered on the user identity, which removes the requirement for device management.

--   **End user productivity is not impacted, and the policies aren't applied when you're using the app in a personal context.** The policies are applied only in a work context, which gives you the ability to protect company data without touching personal data.
+-   **User productivity is not impacted, and the policies aren't applied when you're using the app in a personal context.** The policies are applied only in a work context, which gives you the ability to protect company data without touching personal data.

 There are additional benefits to using MDM with MAM policies, and companies can use MAM with and without MDM at the same time.
 For example, an employee might use a company-issued phone, as well as a personal tablet.
 In this case, the company phone is enrolled in MDM and protected by MAM policies, and the personal device is protected by MAM policies only.